anish-sahoo/LibraryManagement/README.md

 - Uses Xano's no code backend
 - Deployed on netlify
 - Tailwind CSS used with some UI Libraries (shadcdn/ui, radix ui)

+### _Please contact me to get a dummy username/password to check out this application!_